jadev1/hello-world/README.md

 # hello-world
-Don't use, for testing purposes only
+Don't use, for testing purposes only.
 This is my edit from the new branch.